jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/jacksonwoodard-fire-signoff.md

 <sup>2</sup> The ESP32-H2 is a microcontroller that can be coded to read how often it pulls data from the connected sensor [3].
 Having enough storage to hold the data would not be a problem for the ESP32.
 The largest amount of data that the fire module will use is 1 packet (64 bits) because each sensor is assigned a unique 16-bit PAN ID and the data reading will not need more than 48 bits to hold the raw data and the data type.
 The data type will take up around 4 bits to know what data type is being sent, and the raw data will never need more than the remaining bits because the temperature sensor can only detect 716&deg; Fahrenheit, which is only 11 bits in binary.
 The ESP32 has 4MB ROM of storage and there are 32,000,000 bits in 4MB [3].
 At 64 bits per packet, the ESP32 can store 500,000 readings at a time.
 There are 86,400 seconds in 24 hours, so if the ESP32 reads data from the sensor every second, it would only require 5,529,600 bits to store the data for a 24-hour period.
 With the numbers shown above, it would be possible for the ESP32 to read and store data from the temperature sensor every second.

-<sup>3</sup> The ESP32-H2 also has the ability to code it to tell the microcontroller that if 176&deg; Fahrenheit is read from the sensor, to send the data to the head unit.
+<sup>3</sup> The ESP32-H2 can be coded that if 176&deg; Fahrenheit is read from the sensor, to send the data to the head unit [4].

 ## Bill of Materials (BOM)
 | DEVICE | Quantity | Price Per Unit | Total Price |